 - Running Docker images leads to more predictable, isolated execution.
 Here’s a good summary of the advantages of Docker.

-- Reliable scheduling by AWS without a separate scheduling server (e.g. no risk of scheduling server hanging)
+- Reliable scheduling by AWS without a separate scheduling server (e.g. no risk of a scheduling server hanging)